sf-wdi-24/modules/week-07-rails-continued/day-01/module-02/readme.md

   ```
 </details>

-<a href="http://dbareactions.com/post/101404927746/when-i-meet-the-now-former-admin-who-caused-the" target="_blank">This is what happens when you destroy something else.</a>.
+<a href="http://dbareactions.com/post/101404927746/when-i-meet-the-now-former-admin-who-caused-the" target="_blank">This is what happens when you destroy the wrong thing in production.</a>

 ## Joins